httpwg/http-extensions/draft-ietf-httpbis-http2-secondary-certs.md

   certificate-related frames with this request.
 The identifier MUST be unique in the session for the sender.

-Extension-Count and Extensions:
+Request:
-: A list of certificate selection criteria, represented in a series of `Extension` structures (see [I-D.ietf-tls-tls13] section 4.2).
-This criteria MUST be used in certificate selection as described in {{I-D.ietf-tls-tls13}}.
+: An exported authenticator request, generated using the `request` API described in [I-D.ietf-tls-exported-authenticator].
+See {{exp-auth}} for more details on the input to this API.

-  The number of `Extension` structures is given by the 16-bit `Extension-Count` field, which MAY be zero.
+### Exported Authenticator Request Characteristics {#exp-req}

-Some extensions used for certificate selection allow multiple values (e.g. oid_filters on Extended Key Usage).
-If the sender has included a non-empty Extensions list, the certificate MUST match all criteria specified by extensions the recipient recognizes.
-However, the recipient MUST ignore and skip any unrecognized certificate selection extensions.
+The Exported Authenticator `request` API defined in [I-D.ietf-tls-exported-authenticator] takes as input a set of desired certificate characteristics and a `certificate_request_context`.
+When generating exported authenticators for use with this extension, the `certificate_request_context` MUST be the two-octet Cert-ID.

-Servers MUST be able to recognize the `server_name` extension ([RFC6066]) at a minimum.
+The TLS library on the authenticating peer will provide mechanisms to select an appropriate certificate to respond to the transported request.
+TLS libraries on servers MUST be able to recognize the `server_name` extension ([RFC6066]) at a minimum.
 Clients MUST always specify the desired origin using this extension, though other extensions MAY also be included.